pfunk-ml/VisionProjectKrang/Documentation/ReadMe.md

     Creating the markers
     --------------------
         Markers can be created using program samplemarkercreator available in alvar-2.0.0-bin-linux64-gcc44 .
          $ cd to bin folder
          $ ./samplemarkercreator -s 40.0 2 # to print marker ID 2

+        A PNG file will be created.

     Printing the markers
     --------------------
-        1. Convert to PDF using 'print to file option'
+        1. Open PNG in Image Viewer and convert to PDF using 'print to file option'.
+Use following printing options:
+            Pages per side: 1
+            Paper size: US Letter
+            Orientation: Portrait
+            Scale: 100%

+          US Letter paper can be found in Mopier printer in RIM lab.

+          If markers are to be used for calibration, then use Paper size: A3

-        2. Print the PDF on the printer.
+        2. Print the PDF on the printer

     Make sure that length of edge of printed marker is 20.3 cm.